-Pine Point is a south-facing point, with a field – now a planted prairie – at the bottom, and a large remnant – Big View Prairie – at the top.
+Pine Point is a south-facing point, with a field – now a planted prairie – across the bottom, and a large remnant – Big View Prairie – at the top.
 When we bought the land in 2000, there was a pine plantation – rows of planted Red and White Pines – across the middle – below the remnant and above the field.

 We planted the field with prairie seeds as part of our 2000/2001 planting – along with Center Valley.
 We planted dry prairie plants in the upper part of the slope, and wetland plants in the lower area.